dromotherm/documentation/pages/themis/DLCF/README.md

 At the end of 2016, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.

+Even though there is a specific software named Softools to control the PLC, it can be easily queried and configured in TCPIP, via its ethernet port, using the modbus TCP mode.
+The Softools software is only necessary to program the device from scratch, and once programming is done, you can network it freely, which is essential for interoperability.
+This is valid with all modbus TCP hardware.

+Themis is basically a TCPIP network organized around a nanocomputer and using a 4G router for remote maintenance.
+The routeur has got a full DHCP server managing all connected TCPIP devices.
+It is therefore very easy to interface a Sofrel PLC to Themis.

+{% include note.html content="A python modbus TCP interfacer is available within Themis to query a Modbus TCP hardware such as the sofrel PLC." %}

 ## Anybus AB7007
 https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007